 African American women were often excluded from the suffrage organizations of white women.
 They fought for their suffrage in other ways by helping to advance civil rights for African American women and men.
 While the government recognized black men’s right to vote in 1870, many southern states prevented them from going to the polls.
 African American women fought for their suffrage rights and for those of black men by working with organizations such as the National Association for the Advancement of Colored People (NAACP).

-After decades of arguments for and against women's suffrage, the US Congress finally voted in favor of the 19th Amendment in 1919.
-This is called ratification.
-After Congress ratified the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
+After decades of arguments for and against women's suffrage, the US Congress finally passed the 19th Amendment in June 1919.
+After Congress approved the Amendment, at least 36 states needed to vote in favor of it for it to become law.
+This process is called ratification.

 At the time, there was strong support for the 19th Amendment in Arkansas.
 This was due in part to visits from national suffrage leaders like Alice Paul and Carrie Chapman Catt.
 The Arkansas legislature met on July 28, 1919 to vote on the amendment.
 Representatives voted overwhelmingly in favor of women’s suffrage and Arkansas became the 12th state to ratify the amendment.
-By August of 1920, 36 states ratified the 19th Amendment, recognizing women’s right to vote all across the country.
+By August of 1920, 36 states ratified the 19th Amendment.
+The right to vote could not longer be denied or abridged based on sex.

 Arkansas Places of Women's Suffrage: